logo

 "Besides the large absolute size of the deer that was eaten being impressive, our anatomical measurements indicate this deer was very near the size limit on the prey that could be consumed by this snake," Jayne said.

-Over the past 12 years, the Burmese Python Research and Removal team at the conservancy is said to have eradicated 77,000 invasive adult pythons.
+Over the past 12 years, the Burmese Python Research and Removal team at the conservancy has eradicated 77,000 invasive adult pythons.

 "We have been removing pythons and advancing invasive snake science for over a decade.
 These animals continue to impress us each season, and one thing we've learned for certain is not to underestimate the Burmese python," Bartoszek said.

-According to Life Science, a tracking gadget used by a male Python named Ronin helped researchers find the buck-eating snake, which in turn helped them find females.
-After that, the snakes were taken out to manage the population.
+According to Life Science, a tracking gadget used by a male python named Ronin helped researchers find the buck-eating snake, which in turn helped them locate females.
+After that, the snakes were removed to manage the population.

 "However, we understand the impact they are having on native wildlife and are not sitting on the sidelines."